gvwilson/fiction/santas/index.md

 "To the right" was a narrow corridor with painted metal walls and a rubberized floor.
-Flat strips set into the ceiling cast a dim orange light on doors like the one that slid closed behind them, each with a number stenciled on it.
+Flat strips set into the ceiling cast orange light on doors like the one that slid closed behind them, each with a number stenciled on it.
 "One eighty one," the elf told Finner.